Non-canonical extension of theta-functions and modular integrability of theta-constants: Canonical power -series

 \subsection{Power $\theta$-series}

 The functions $\theta$ are fundamental objects in numerous theories.
 For this reason we shall give representation for their power series in a maximally simplified (canonical) form.
-Because of this, we do collect all the parameters similarly to Weierstrassian recurrence $A_{m,\,n}$ so that only multiplications of integers remain.
+Because of this, we do collect all the parameters similarly to Weierstrassian recurrence $A_{m,\,n}$, so only multiplications of integers remain.
 It is not difficult to see that the series under question must be series with coefficients being polynomials in variables $\eta(\tau)$, $\vartheta(\tau)$.
 This follows from the obvious formulae

-By this means all the formulae that follows are derivable with use of various $\vartheta$-re\-pre\-sent\-ations to operator { $\widehat{\boldsymbol{\mathfrak D}}$} in Halphen's equations \eqref{H}, \eqref{epsilon}, and \eqref{eq} followed by multiplying the result into the series for an exponent.
+This entails that all the formulae that follows are derivable with use of various $\vartheta$-re\-pre\-sent\-ations to operator $\Larger{\widehat{\Smaller{\boldsymbol{\mathfrak D}}}}$ in Halphen's equations \eqref{H}, \eqref{epsilon}, and \eqref{eq} followed by multiplying the result into the series for an exponent.
 Computations are somewhat lengthy but routine and we therefore omit them entirely.

 \begin{theorem} Power series for the function